sazhu24/STARS/curriculum/README.md

 ## Data

 ### AC 1: Sustainability Course Offerings
-  - 1.1 Percentage of academic departments with sustainability course offerings
+**1.1 Percentage of academic departments with sustainability course offerings**

-  - 1.2 Published sustainability course listings
+**1.2 Published sustainability course listings**

-  - 1.3 Support for academic staff to integrate sustainability into the curriculum
+**1.3 Support for academic staff to integrate sustainability into the curriculum**

 ### AC 2: Undergraduate Programs
-  - 2.1 Institutional sustainability learning outcomes for undergraduate students
-  - 2.2 Undergraduate programs with sustainability-focused learning requirements
-  - 2.3 Percentage of undergraduate qualifications awarded that have sustainability-focused learning requirements
+**2.2 Undergraduate programs with sustainability-focused learning requirements** **2.3 Percentage of undergraduate qualifications awarded that have sustainability-focused learning requirements**

 ### AC 4: Applied Learning
-  - 4.1 Applied learning for sustainability program.
+**4.1 Applied learning for sustainability program**

 ### AC 5: Sustainability Literacy
-  - 5.1 Sustainability literacy assessment design and administration
-  - 5.2 Percentage of students assessed for sustainability literacy
+**5.1 Sustainability literacy assessment design and administration** **5.2 Percentage of students assessed for sustainability literacy**